AlfaazPlus/QuranApp/CONTRIBUTING.md

 6. Push your changes to your fork and submit a pull request with a proper explanation.

 ## Firebase Configuration
-Our project uses Firebase for various functionality, including authentication and storage.
+Our project uses Firebase for storage.
 In order to build and run the project on your local machine, you will need to at least set up a Firebase project and configure the app with your own Firebase credentials.
 1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2. Add an Android app to the project and download the `google-services.json` file.
 3. Place the `google-services.json` file in the `app` directory of the project.
 4. Following services are being used:
    - Cloud Storage
 5. You don't really need to enable all of them if you are not working on features requiring them.
+6. We are working on to move away from Firebase.

 ## Quran Translations
 The quran translations used in the app are in a special format.
 If you would like to contribute a translation, you can find the format in one of the [pre-built translations](https://github.com/AlfaazPlus/QuranApp/tree/master/app/src/main/assets/prebuilt_translations).
 You must consider the following points: